Mary2021/multi-step-form/README.md

 - [Add react-router-dom](#add-react-router-dom)

 ## Overview
-My challenge was to build out Sunnyside agency landing page and get it looking as close to the design as possible.
+My challenge was to build out multi-step form and get it looking as close to the design as possible.
 Designs could be found inside the `/design` folder and Style Guide in file style-guide.md.

 ### The challenge